-If you’ve ever visited the Gatlinburg/Pigeon Forge/Sevierville area in Tennessee, you’ve surely heard mention of the beautiful Cades Cove.
+If you’ve ever visited the Gatlinburg and Pigeon Forge in Tennessee, you’ve heard of the beautiful Cades Cove.
 Deemed one of the most beautiful places on earth, Cades Cove is nestled in The Great Smoky Mountains National Park in a lovely valley with wide open vistas of the surrounding mountains.
 Boasting the Cades Cove Loop Road, it’s a must-see when visiting the area and is a favorite of locals and visitors alike.
 No matter what the season, there is always something to see in Cades Cove.

 Cades Cove history is rich and evident in the cabins, barns, churches and mill that are still residing in the Cove.
 The families who lived here before the Great Smoky Mountains National Park was created have left their mark for all to see.
 Many of the names prominent in the area today can trace their beginnings to homestead in and around the park.